-The Master of Science in Information Systems and Technology
+The Master of Science in Information Technology

 If you want to expand and deepen your technical skills, add to your business knowledge, prepare for systems analysis and project management roles, this degree is for you.
-As an MS-IST graduate, you will be prepared for a number of positions in the IT field including senior systems analyst, applications development manager, data center manager, technical services director, software engineer, database administrator, database engineer, and computer scientist.
+As an MS-IT graduate, you will be prepared for a number of positions in the IT field including senior systems analyst, applications development manager, data center manager, technical services director, software engineer, database administrator, database engineer, and computer scientist.
 Other management-oriented roles include project manager, program manager, and line management roles in technical organizations.

 Goals of the Program

-MS-IST students will be involved with the common body of knowledge characteristic of all elements of technology leadership including the following:
+MS-IT students will be involved with the common body of knowledge characteristic of all elements of technology leadership including the following:

 - The ability to solve problems, based on a knowledge of tools, concepts, and theories of information systems and other business disciplines;